 In retrospect, my trip to Chile was fantastic.
 Although flying for over 30 hours from Hong Kong and dealing with jet lag was challenging, the adventure proved to be worthwhile.
 I learned a great deal, not just in a formal setting but also through intelligent and educational discussions.
 The tour enriched my understanding of the startup ecosystem, B-corporations, and the entrepreneurial spirit.

-The startup ecosystem in Chile is the most wonderful thing there is.
-During my visit, I learned from the presenters that Santiago is the sixth-largest VC centre in terms of dollars raised.
-With its proximity to Brazil, a huge market, it is ideal to start doing business in Latin America.
-Brazil and Argentina account for 82 per cent of total values, accounting for more than 80 per cent of the regional ecosystem.
-Many successful startup tales, such as Mercado Libre, Despegar.com, and Arch Daily, imitate successful business models from other nations or are world firsts.
-Despite their remote location, Chilean firms like Lunna, Bluesmart, Poliglota, recorrido.cl, and destacama have a strong international presence.
-The growth of Chilecon Valley, thanks to government help, has convinced me.
+Chile's startup ecosystem is truly remarkable.
+During my visit, I learned that Santiago is the sixth-largest VC center in terms of dollars raised.
+Its proximity to Brazil, a significant market, makes it an ideal place for launching businesses in Latin America.
+Brazil and Argentina together account for 82% of the total value and represent over 80% of the regional ecosystem.
+Many successful startups, such as Mercado Libre, Despegar.com, and Arch Daily, either emulate successful business models from other countries or are world-firsts.
+Despite their geographical remoteness, Chilean firms like Lunna, Bluesmart, Poliglota, Recorrido.cl, and Destacama have a strong international presence.
+The growth of "Chilecon Valley," fueled by government support, has impressed me.

 One discussion that particularly struck me revolved around B-corporations.
 I am aligned with the ideas of social impact and sustainability.
 When I had the opportunity to speak with the General Manager of a Venture Capital firm, I found that he prioritizes quick profitability and commercial viability.
 He had an interesting perspective on B-corporations, suggesting that balancing both the social ("B") and corporate ("corp") aspects is challenging.
 I agree with his viewpoint, as it resonates with my own experiences regarding the complexities of developing a long-term business model.